Q: What is broth concentrate?

 Q: How much collegan is in the Kitchen Accomplice Bone Broth?

 At Kitchen Accomplice, we test for overall protein.
 Collagen is a protein and we do not measure this unique protein independently however, because we cook with the animal bones, collagen is the main type of protein in our bone-broth products.
 Both the Chicken Bone Broth and the Beef Bone Broth have 4 grams of protein per serving.
+The Lemon Chicken Bone Broth and the Plant-based Vegan No-Bone Broth each have 3 grams of protein per serving.

 Q: What is the protein that is found in the Vegan Plant-Based No-Bone Broth concentrate?

-The protein in the Vegan Plant-Based broth concentrate comes mostly from Pea Protein, and Rice Protein.
+The protein in the Vegan Plant-Based broth concentrate comes mostly from Pea and Rice Protein.
 The product has 3 grams of protein per serving.

 Free Shipping for orders over $20* Buy 3 bottles and get free shipping!